 Shed Dormer

-In addition, you may build a tiny shed dormer to provide light to your garage, or you can construct a more prominent shed dormer to create a second floor over your garage effectively.
+In addition, you may build a tiny shed dormer to provide additional natural light, or you can construct a more prominent add-on to create a second floor over your garage effectively.

 Hipped Dormer